 No matter which ‘road’ you choose, be it AP (Attachment Parenting), EP (Evolutionary Parenting), Dr Spock or a mish mash of whatever feels right for you (that’s my personal fave!) there will ALWAYS be someone somewhere who disagrees with the way you do something.
 I don’t care if they’re a friend, colleague, in-law or a random in the supermarket – the only person you EVER need to justify yourself to is your child.
 Ultimately, they’re the one whose life will be impacted so smile, nod and keep doing what you’re doing because you’re doing it well.

+Pinky McKay is Australia’s most recognised and respected breastfeeding and gentle baby care expert.
+She’s a mum of five, Internationally Certified Lactation Consultant (IBCLC), best-selling author and Tedx speaker.
 For gentle, practical information to support you from birth, through your baby’s first year, check out Parenting by Heart by Pinky McKay.
-And, for ongoing support see Pinky’s Parenting By Heart Mummy Member and Mummy Mentor programs.